 Because of the time required to visit all of the deposits involved, the tour has been split into two modules in 2017 in 2018 as follows:

-The first part was conducted as Andean Porphyries 2017, between Sunday 23 and Saturday 29 April, 2017 and only included the Chilean segment of the tour.
+The first part was conducted as Andean Porphyries 2017, between Sunday 23 and Saturday 29 April, 2017 and only included four deposits in the Chilean segment of the tour.

 Those commencing at the beginning of Andean Porphyries 2017, assembled in central Santiago, Chile, at Noon on Sunday 23 April, 2017, at the meeting point designated by PGC prior to the start of the tour.
 The Tour technical program ended in Antofagasta, Chile, on the morning of Saturday 29 April, 2017.

 Those who register for the planned Andean Porphyries 2018 will rendezvous in Lima, Peru, on 4 June 2018.
 The full tour technical program will end in Quito, Ecuador, before Noon on the morning of Tuesday 19 June, 2018.

 Tour participants have the option of taking either the full tour -or- any block of 3 or more days up to the full tour, as suits their budget, availability and interest.

 For those who take less than the full tour, start and end points and dates are advised on confirmation of registration.
 Alternate start and/or end points included Iquique, Calama and Antofagasta in Chile in 2017 (although all took the full module), while in 2018, will include Lima or Cusco in Peru, Quito in Ecuador, or other locations en route, by arrangement.